 - Create a preliminary list of potentially relevant processes for Product Safety

 The first step involves the investigation of which process could possibly have an impact on PS.
-Therefore, interviews and comprehensive literature reviews regarding the areas product-creation-process, reliability engineering and enterprise models are of speciﬁc importance.
+Therefore, interviews and comprehensive literature reviews regarding the areas of product-creation-process, reliability engineering, and enterprise models are of speciﬁc importance.
 All identiﬁed tasks and processes are thereby allocated to the departments that will hold responsibility for process ownership.

 - Discuss preliminary Product Safety process with practitioners and experts from your organization

-During the second step, the preliminary Product Safety process are discussed with experts from the respective departments.
-A workshop with at least three members from preferably different plants is considered as an important instrument to hold this discussion.
+During the second step, the preliminary Product Safety process is discussed with experts from the respective departments.
+A workshop with at least three members from preferably different plants is considered an important instrument to hold this discussion.
 This has the advantage that the proposed actions are discussed from different angles and different historical backgrounds.
-The active involvement of future applicants in the identiﬁcation process is considered as a crucial step.
+The active involvement of future applicants in the identiﬁcation process is considered a crucial step.
 People are more likely to accept developments and changes, once they contributed to them.
-After workshops with all departments have been held, one more workshop with the focus on cross-divisional topics and interfaces between departments is advisable.
+After workshops with all departments have been held, one more workshop with a focus on cross-divisional topics and interfaces between departments is advisable.
 Eventually, the necessity of this task has to be decided individually.

 - Group and create a short description of all considered Processes